Radiculitis (inflammation of the root of one of the spinal nerves). Inflammation of the nerve roots or radiculitis, how to do it correctly

 • Learn to distribute work and rest: you will not overwork and reduce the risk of injury during exercise.

-This disease can be attributed to those that are better to defeat in the initial stage than to carry out a full treatment.
-By following the simple rules of prevention, you will avoid the appearance of this unpleasant disease.
+This disease can be classified as one that is better to defeat in the initial stage than to carry out full treatment.
+By following simple rules of prevention, you will avoid the occurrence of this unpleasant disease.

 Your feedback on the article